yleshe

 Self-Defense Assistant Teachers

-• Consensus must be reached in the following areas:
+• Applicant must be current in the following (which are not CEUs):

 • Current USJF Membership